misener/GRTTWaK-website/faq/tips-for-readers.md

 No way.
 Remember:

 * Everyone in the audience is rooting for you.
-There's nobody to win over.
-They're already on your side.
 * You have a built-in script.
-No need to be clever on the spot.
+There is no need to be clever on the spot.
 Just read your thing, and you'll be fine.
 * You don't have to worry about where to put your hands.
-Your diary/letter/journal/etc. is a built-in prop that'll help keep your hands still.
+Your diary/letter/journal/etc. is a built-in prop that'll help keep your hands occupied.
-*   You probably won't be able to see the audience.
-The lights are super-bright.
+* You probably won't be able to see most of the audience.
+The lights will be very bright.
+* You're in good hands.
+The GRTTWaK team knows what we're doing, and we've got your back.

 There isn't a warmer, more supportive crowd than a GRTTWaK crowd.
 Honest.